ve345/CS193HW1/README.md

 #### Task 12

 Vim customization!
 If you haven't made any customization yet, you'll find that the vim text editor isn't debugging/readability friendly.
-Please list *at least 3 commands* to your .vimrc file.
-Please refer to Terminal_Guide.md for more details.
+Please list *at least 3 commands* you added to your .vimrc file.
+Please refer to **Terminal_Guide.md** for more details.

 Create an alias `wttr` for the command `curl wttr.in`.
 You will need to create the alias in your `.bashrc` in order to pass the test case with `bash -i grader.sh`.
 To get the homework points, please put the command you used to create the alias under `# Task 12` in answers.sh.